M\"obius function for modules and thin representations: Introduction

 \section{Introduction}

 The Möbius function and the Möbius inversion formula are classical tools in number theory.
+Later, the Möbius function was defined for arbitrary locally finite posets.
+It is the two-sided inverse of the zeta function in the incidence algebra of a given poset.
+See Section \ref{Definition} for a definition and [12, Prop.
+1] for a recursive formula.
+This combinatorial view of Möbius's function is traditionally associated with G. C. Rota's article [12], ca. 1964.
+The \textit{number-theoretic} Möbius function can be interpreted as a particular case for the poset of natural numbers ordered by the divisibility relation.
+The value of a natural number $n$ corresponds to the value of any couple of numbers whose quotient is $n$.
+See [12, Ex.
+1] for details.

+The Möbius inversion formula was first formulated in the mid-1930s in independent works by P. Hall and L. Weisner, motivated by the study of $p$-groups.
+Initially, the Möbius function was defined in terms of spanning subsets of a cross-cut in the lattice of subgroups.
+This definition is equivalent to Rota's definition for a locally finite lattice (called \textit{hierarchy} in Weisner's work); see [12, Thm.
+3].
+We refer the reader to [12] for a bibliography of early uses of the Möbius function.

-It was later realised that the Möbius function can be defined for arbitrary locally finite posets, seeing the \textit{number-theoretic} Möbius function as a particular case for the poset of natural numbers.
-This combinatorial view of Möbius's function is usually associated with G.C.
-Rota and his article [6], ca. 1964.
-However, it first appeared in the mid-1930s in independent works of P. Hall and L. Weisner, motivated by the study of $p$-groups.
-Starting from the late 1970s, several generalisations of the Möbius function for categories appeared, each assuming some \textit{finitness} condition on the category; see [5] for a bibliography on the subject and detailed discussion of several versions of the Möbius function for categories.
+Since the late 1970s, several generalisations of the Möbius function for categories have appeared, each assuming some \textit{finitness} condition on the category; see [11] for a bibliography on the subject and detailed discussion of several versions of the Möbius function for categories.

 The category of modules, even when restricted to a full subcategory of modules with finitely many submodules, is too \textit{large} for categorical techniques of Möbius inversion to work.
-Instead, for a module, we consider a poset of its submodules, partially ordered by inclusion, using Rota's definition of the Möbius function; see Section \ref{Definition}.
-This is inspired by the work of Honold and Nechaev, who used Möbius inversion in algebraic coding theory.
-In their article, [4], the Möbius function of a finite module over a finite ring is studied.
-This result was later used in [3] to give a combinatorial characterisation of finite Frobenius rings.
+Instead, for a module, we consider the lattice of its submodules, using Rota's definition of the Möbius function; see Section \ref{Definition}.

-For a module with finitely many submodules, we show how to calculate its Möbius function in Section \ref{SecCalculation}.
-We use the same combinatorial techniques as in [4], formulated in Subsection \ref{SecComb}, and their results can be seen as a special case of the results.
-However, their proofs strongly depend on the fact that they work over finite and hence semilocal rings.

-For this reason, we present a series of module-theoretic observations that might be of independent interest in Section \ref{Sec3}.
-In particular, Subsection \ref{SecOrthocyclic} studies when the poset of submodules of a direct product of two modules is a product of their respective lattices.
-Subsection \ref{SecSemisimple} then studies finite direct powers of simple modules based on the endomorphism ring of the said simple module.
-The Subsection \ref{SecFinMany} then discusses when a modular lattice with chain conditions is finite.